AgustinAmata/Repeattools/README.md

 |        3       |   Class_II  |     Unknown    |      Unknown      |    Unknown    |     LTR/Retrovirus    |    No (Class_II not compatible with Class_I)    |
 |        4       |   Class_II  | DNA_Polymerase |      Casposon     |    Casposon   |       TIR/Merlin      | No (Copy already classified beyond Class level) |

+Additionally, the user can also include the `--depth` option followed by one of the choices included in the program, which can be known by consulting `python RECollector.py --help`.
+If `--depth` is not included, RECollector, by default, will create its outputs based on the Superfamily classification level.

+### Outputs
+- A TE count matrix for a certain classification level (that can be specified by the user with `--depth`) in which rows correspond to the different TEs in that level and columns correspond to the diffretent analyzed species.
+So, each element in the matrix correspond to the number of copies of a certain TE in a certain species.
+- A directory containing the divergence data files for each of the TEs and their copies in the genome of the different species analyzed in a certain classification level.
+- A log file containing information on the command that was run, the process flow of the program, and additional stuff.
+In case something went wrong during the data processing, the log file will also contain information of the error that caused the abortion of the program.
+- A tab-separated file meant to be used with REPlotDivergence.

 ## ET profile comparison with REPlotCounts
 For a complete description of the program and its options use:
 ```